AttorneyOnline/docs/docs/development/network/Serialization.md

 Note that values must be encoded as UTF-8.

+Certain packets may also have certain caveats in serialization.
+Please refer to existing implementations.

 ### Escapes
 As certain characters is used as control characters, they must be escaped if they appear in values.